Pinterest Pixel

 Remove Character from String

-One practical application of this function is when you need to trim text by removing undesired characters from the left side.
+One use of this function is when you need to trim text by removing undesired characters from the left side.
 For instance, if you have product codes that always end with a certain number of useful characters, but vary in length at the beginning, you could use LEFT combined with the LEN function to remove unwanted prefixes:

 =LEFT(A1, LEN(A1) – number_of_characters_to_remove)